kamranahmedse/developer-roadmap/storage/guides/levels-of-seniority.md

 * Senior Developer

 ### Junior Developer
-Junior developers are normally fresh graduates and either they don't have or they have a minimal industry experience.
+Junior developers are normally fresh graduates and either they don't have or they have minimal industry experience.
 Not only they have weak coding skills but also there are a few other things that give Junior developers away:

 * Their main mantra is "making it work" without giving much attention to how the solution is achieved.
 To them, a working software and good software are equivalent.
 * They usually require very specific and structured directions to achieve something.
 They suffer from tunnel vision, need supervision and continuous guidance to be an effective team member.